-Casa Haartman will remain closed for the remainder of January 2021!
+Casa Haartman will remain closed until the end of March 2021!

 Casa Haartman was the home and studio of artist Axel Haartman (1877-1969) and his wife Hedvig (1874-1967).
 The house was designed by Finnish architect Erik Bryggman in 1925, in the Nordic Classicist style.
 The austere exterior in combination with the richly decorated interior create a unique and unforgettable atmosphere.
 Casa Haartman houses works by Axel Haartman himself, as well as some of the most well-known Finnish artists of the 19th and 20th century, such as Helene Schjerfbeck, Victor Westerholm and Wäinö Aaltonen.

 The museum can only be visited in the company of a guide.

 The museum is closed through March 2021!

 Casa Haartman is closed during the summer of 2020.

 Free entry with the Finnish Museum card (Museokortti)

 Tours can be booked all year round.
 During summer season tours can only be booked between 9 am and 11 am or after 16 pm, as the public tours between 12 pm and 16 pm cannot be booked.
 Booked tours are available in Finnish, Swedish and English.
 Please note that Casa Haartman does not accept bookings for March 2021!

 Maximum group size is 10 people.
 Groups of more than 10 people will be split in to two or more timeslots with a 1-hour interval between each.